pollen-metrology/docker-phabricator-cluster/ENV-LIST.md

 - `PHABRICATOR_CLUSTER_MAILER_JSON` - Sets cluster.mailers config key.
 Expects a JSON file.
 - `PHABRICATOR_CLUSTER_ADDRESSES_JSON` - Sets cluster.addresses config key.
 Expects a JSON file.
 - `PHABRICATOR_CLUSTER_DEVICE_KEY` - Give path to the private key to be used for this cluster device registration.
 The key is provided by Almanac application, in Phabricator.
+- `PHABRICATOR_CLUSTER_DEVICE_HOST` - When setting up a cluster node, this is the node identifier.
 - `UPGRADE_STORAGE` - Tell the container to upgrade the storage when booting.
 Do not activate this in cluster setup.
 - `PHABRICATOR_ENV_APPEND_PATH_JSON` - Sets environment.append-paths config key.
 Add some paths to the Phabricator environment.